18F/handbook/_pages/welcome-to-TTS/classes/meetings-and-meeting-tools.md

 ## <a id="sprint-planning">Sprint planning</a>

 The last project-specific meeting is sprint planning.
-Sprint planning takes many forms at 18F, but the goal is to come together to decide what to do (and how to estimate the work being done) during an upcoming sprint.
+Sprint planning takes many forms, but the goal is to come together to decide what to do (and how to estimate the work being done) during an upcoming sprint.
 If it's a team's first time doing sprint planning, I'm also a big fan of doing a "Hopes and Fears" exercise to map out the more subconscious things motivating my teammates.

 ## <a id="design-and-development">Design and development meetings</a>